turingschool/backend-curriculum-site/module4/lessons/intro_to_react.markdown

 ```

 This is where the magic of React comes in.
 We are essentially throwing out the old information and replacing it with fresh, up-to-date information.

-Think about how the phrase "Events Up, Data Down" applies to React.

 Switch over to your browser and open your React dev tools.
 What happens when you click a button?